Track Email Feedback

 Click the Add Mailbox Rule button and configure the following settings:

-Select the name of the user who is responsible for monitoring the integration with this mailbox.
+Setting Description Mailbox Select the mailbox that you connected to in step 3.
+Project Select the project that you configured to process feedback.
+Maintainer Select the name of the user who is responsible for monitoring the integration with this mailbox.

 Click to expand the Filter section and enter values for the following settings:

-Select the folder from which you fetch email messages on the mail service.
+Setting Description Folder Select the folder from which you fetch email messages on the mail service.

 Click to expand the Reporter section of the mailbox rule.